speechly/react-ui/README.md

 ## Notifications

-Notifactions are small messages that can are displayed momentarily.
+Notifictions are small messages that can are displayed momentarily.

-The consist of the short main message (displayed in big typeface) and an optional footnote (displayed in smaller typeface).

 Notifications can be cleared either programmatically or by tapping them.